-Listening to Tom Yoritaka from America now based in London, share his journey of the steps he took in securing his visa, my memories came flooding back from the stress, the strict requirements and the amount of research needed to be done but to be rewarded with the visa at the end was worth all the stress.
+Listening to Tom Yoritaka from America now based in London, share his journey of the steps he took in securing his visa, my memories came flooding back from the stress, the strict requirements and the amount of research needed to be done but to be rewarded with the Global Talent Visa at the end was worth all the stress.

-“Be unique and different, present a unique value proposition, tell them what you want to achieve in the UK in 5 years and choose the right experts for your application who can make an impact” were genuine words of advice from Tom.
+“Be unique and different, present a unique value proposition, tell them what you want to achieve in the UK in 5 years and choose the right experts for your application who can make an impact”.

 Moving onto the panel after the presentations, there was a discussion about how important it is to bring tech talent into the UK so that we can compete effectively with the rest of the world.
 Which led to the question, are 200 visas enough to bridge the digital and technology skills gap in the UK?
-Personally, I think not.
-However, Tech City UK now has the right to endorse another 50 applications, increasing the number to a possible 250 exceptional talent visas.
+Personally, I think not which is why I’m very pleased the cap has now been lifted….
+3 years later.

 Diversity was also a topic for discussion because despite London being a multicultural city, the UK tech sector is predominately made up of white British males.
 While the panel consisted of all but one female, the panel agreed that diversity brings quality to tech businesses.
 This is because diversity brings new ideas, innovative solutions and inclusion amongst team members which leads to forging better cross cultural business relationships.